Romford: Governance

-As of 2024, the Romford UK Parliament constituency consists of the Havering wards of Havering-atte-Bower, Hylands and Harrow Lodge, Marshalls and Rise Park, Mawneys, Rush Green and Crowlands, St Alban's, St Edward's and Squirrel's Heath.
-The MP since 2001 is Andrew Rosindell of the Conservative Party, a native of the town.
+As of 2024, the Romford UK Parliament constituency consists of the Havering wards of Havering-atte-Bower, Hylands and Harrow Lodge, Marshalls and Rise Park, Mawneys, Rush Green and Crowlands, St Alban's, St Edward's and Squirrels Heath.
+The MP since 2001 is Andrew Rosindell of Reform UK, a native of the town.

 Since the 2022 election, each ward elects two or three councillors to Havering London Borough Council.
 Romford forms part of the Havering and Redbridge constituency for elections to the London Assembly.

 Geography

 The River Rom emerges from underground channels at Roneo Corner.